Markets with Heterogeneous Agents: Dynamics and Survival of Bayesian vs. No-Regret Learners: Introduction

 \textbf{Main Theorems:} Before turning to related work, we conclude this part of the introduction with an informal summary of our main theorems.

-\empar{Regret and Survival} Theorem~\ref{thm:survival-by-finite-regret-gap} characterizes the regret condition for survival in a competitive asset market: an agent survives if and only if its regret remains bounded by an additive constant relative to every competitor at all times.
+\empar{Regret and Survival} Theorem~\ref{thm:survival-by-finite-regret-gap} characterizes the regret condition for survival in a competitive asset market: an agent survives if and only if its regret remains bounded by an additive constant relative to every competitor.

 Remarkably, if two players both have similar regret asymptotics with respect to the best strategy in hindsight (e.g., both have $O(\log T)$ regret) but with different coefficients, the agent with the larger constant almost surely vanishes from the market.

 \empar{Regret of the Optimal Investment Strategy} Regret with respect to the best strategy in hindsight is a strong benchmark; as we discuss in Section~\ref{sec:compare}, due to stochasticity in market dynamics, even the best implementable strategy (i.e., one that does not depend on future outcomes, but uses the true probabilities of states) has positive regret.
 In Theorem~\ref{thm:regret-of-q}, in Section~\ref{sec:no-regret}, we calculate this expected regret level, showing that it is constant and depends only on the number of assets in the market.
-As a corollary of this result and Theorem \ref{thm:survival-by-finite-regret-gap}, any agent who survives in competition with an agent who invests knowing the true distribution of states must have regret bounded by a constant at all times.
+This provides a natural benchmark for comparison with agents that invest optimally according to the true distribution of states.

-\empar{Survival against Perfect Bayesians} Theorem~\ref{thm:regret-of-a-Bayesian} shows that perfect Bayesian learners with a finite support have constant expected regret.
-Consequently, a learning agent survives in competition with perfect Bayesians if and only if it has constant regret as well.
-The proof uses Proposition~\ref{thm:Bayesians-suvive-against-q} about Bayesian learners together with the results described above.
+\empar{Survival against Perfect Bayesians} Theorem~\ref{thm:regret-of-a-Bayesian} shows that perfect Bayesian learners with a finite support have constant expected regret, and that their regret difference relative to an agent playing $q$ is also pathwise bounded.
+Intuitively, because a perfect Bayesian maintains a regret level close to the optimal implementable benchmark (investing according to the true distribution), any learner whose regret grows at a faster rate cannot survive against the Bayesian.

 \empar{Bayesians with Inaccurate Priors} Theorem~\ref{thm:wrong-Bayesians-vanish} shows that a Bayesian agent with the correct state distribution not within its support suffers linear regret, and, as a result, vanishes from the market in competition with any no-regret learner.
 This theorem is followed by an analysis of the expected survival times of Bayesians with inaccurate priors, as a function of the size of the errors in the models considered in their priors and the regret rate of the best competitor.